tsunami416604/azure-docs.hu-hu/articles/mobile-services-ios-handling-conflicts-offline-data.md

 ### Add Todo Item View Controller and Segue to Storyboard

-1. Return to the **MainStoryboard_iPhone.storyboard** file using the Project Navigator.
+1. Return to the **MainStoryboard\_iPhone.storyboard** file using the Project Navigator.

 2. Add a new view controller for the Todo Item to the storyboard, to the right of the existing **Todo List View Controller**.
 Set the custom class of this new view controller to **QSTodoItemViewController**.
-To learn more, see [Adding a Scene to a Storyboard].
+To learn more, see [Adding a Scene to a Storyboard][Adding a Scene to a Storyboard].

 3. Add a push segue from the **Todo List View Controller** to the **Todo Item View Controller** and name the segue **detailSegue**.
-To learn more, see [Adding a Segue Between Scenes in a Storyboard].
+To learn more, see [Adding a Segue Between Scenes in a Storyboard][Adding a Segue Between Scenes in a Storyboard].
 Don't create this segue from the any cell or button in the origin view controller.
 Instead, CTRL + Drag from the view controller icon below the **Todo List View Controller** in the storyboard interface to the **Todo Item View Controller**.
 If you accidentally segue from a cell, you will trigger the segue twice when you run the app, resulting in this error:

         Nested push animation can result in corrupted navigation bar

 4. Add a text field for item text and a segmented control for the completion status to the new **Todo Item View Controller**, with labels as well.
 In the segmented control, set the title of **Segment 0** to **Yes** and the title for **Segment 1** to **No**.
 Connect these new fields to outlets in code.
-To learn more, see [Build a User Interface] and [Segmented Controls].
+To learn more, see [Build a User Interface][Build a User Interface] and [Segmented Controls][Segmented Controls].

-      ![][add-todo-item-view-controller-3]
+    ![][4]

 5. Connect these new fields to the corresponding outlets you've already added to **QSTodoItemViewController.m**.
 Connect the item text field to the **itemText** outlet and the completion status segmented control to the **itemComplete** outlet.
-To learn more, see [Creating an Outlet Connection].
+To learn more, see [Creating an Outlet Connection][Creating an Outlet Connection].

 6. Set the text field's delegate to the view controller.
 This resigns the text field when you eventually edit an item and press RETURN.
 CTRL + Drag from the text field to the view controller icon below the **Todo Item View Controller** in the storyboard interface, and select the delegate outlet; this indicates to the storyboard that this text field's delegate is this view controller.

 7. Verify that the app works with all the changes you've made so far.
 Run the app now in the simulator.
 Add items to the todo list, and then click on them.
 You'll see the (currently empty) item view controller.

-      ![][add-todo-item-view-controller-4]
+    ![][5]

-      ![][add-todo-item-view-controller-5]
+    ![][6]

 ### Add Item Details to Todo Item View Controller

 1. We will refer to **QSTodoItemViewController** from **QSTodoListViewController.m**.
 So, in **QSTodoListViewController.m**, let's add a line to import **QSTodoItemViewController.h**.

         #import "QSTodoItemViewController.h"

 2. Add two new properties to the **QSTodoListViewController** interface in **QSTodoListViewController.m** to store the item being edited:

         @property (nonatomic)           NSInteger       editedItemIndex;
         @property (strong, nonatomic)   NSMutableDictionary *editedItem;

 3. Implement **tableView:didSelectRowAtIndexPath:** in **QSTodoListViewController.m** to save the item being edited and then to call the segue to display the detail view.

           - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath {
               self.editedItemIndex = [indexPath row];